stoneacre/beautiful-jekyll/_drafts/2017-04-07-the-novice-path.md

 ---
 ## How to start your personal finances from 0

-Starting from 0 is hard bla bla that's why we prepared the following customized list for you.
+Starting from 0 is hard and we know it.
+That's why we prepared a series of articles that will give your the necessary knowledge platform that you need for taking off!
+First you will review the basics and then you will learn what products are better for you.

-Read the following articles..

 1- Start with the basics